AnteBucan/keyb-hr/README.md

 # keyb-hr
-Adding codepages CP852, CROSCII, ISO8859-2 and CP1250 in DOSBox with only Croatian diacritics (čćžšđČĆŽŠĐ)
+Adding only Croatian diacritics (čćžšđČĆŽŠĐ) to CP437 codepage in CP852, CROSCII, ISO8859-2 and CP1250 standard.
+This preserves most of the box-drawing characters in DOSBox.

 ## Usage
 Download the latest release and unpack it in DOSBox folder.